 We account for revenue in accordance with ASC 606, Revenue from Contracts with Customers.
 Our revenue recognition policies require us to make significant judgments and estimates.
 In applying our revenue recognition policy, we must determine which portions of our revenue are recognized currently (generally software and products revenue) and which portions must be deferred and recognized in future periods (generally services revenue).
-We analyze various factors including, but not limited to, the selling price of undelivered services when sold on a stand-alone basis, our pricing policies, the credit-worthiness of our customers, and contractual terms and conditions in helping us to make such judgments about revenue recognized in a given period.
+We analyze various factors including, but not limited to, the selling price of undelivered services when sold on a stand-alone basis, our pricing policies, the credit-worthiness of our customers, and contractual terms and conditions in helping us to make such judgments about revenue recognition.
+Changes in judgment on any of these factors could materially impact the timing and amount of revenue recognized in a given period.
 We record revenue net of sales tax.